krips89/opendetection/doc/tutorials/content/installation_instruction.rst

     * 3d_rec_framework (for ESF, ESF etc recognition pipeline)

-        Additional CMAKE options: BUILD_apps=ON, BUILD_apps_3d_rec_framework=ON
+        :Additional CMAKE options: BUILD_apps=ON, BUILD_apps_3d_rec_framework=ON

 4. Eigen

 OD
 --
 Download the source from https://github.com/krips89/opendetection.
-With the above dependencies installed OD should compile fine.
+With the above dependencies installed, OD should compile fine.
 If you still encounter a problem shoot an email at krips.from.iit.kgp@gmail.com.